mwojnars/hypertag/core/README_draft.md

 **Header**.
 The initial part of a headline, up to the last marker (see below).

 **Marker**.
 A special symbol (one of &#124;/!@:) that marks the beginning of a body of a tagged or control block.
-Typically, there is exactly one marker in a headline.
+Typically, there is exactly one marker in a headline, though it can be omitted altogether (when a body starts in a new line).
-There can be none, though (when a body starts in a new line); or more than one ().
+There is also a special case when the colon (:) can be followed ().

 If the entire body of a block fits in the headline, it is called an **inline body**.